TR4V0LT4/override/level05/walktrough.md

 ## 🔍 Analysis of Decompiled [level5](./pseudo.c)

-This write-up explainshow the `exit@GOT` address is obtained.
+This write-up explains how the `exit@GOT` address is obtained.

----

 ## 1. Preparing the shellcode in the environment